Bigger! Better! Bolder!

 The Boss Hoss motorcycle is big.
 Really big.
 It’s 106″ long and weighs in at 1100 pounds (dry weight).
 The Boss Hoss features a liquid-cooled V8 with 295 horsepower – like a car, but without all those unsightly bumpers and airbags.
 This is a serious muscle machine.

-And there was quite a collection of custom cars, street rods too and exotics.
-I saw a few Lamborghini, Ferrari and other exotic machines drift through town over the days I was there.
+And there was quite a collection of custom cars, street rods, and exotics.
+I saw a few Lamborghini, Ferrari, and other exotic machines drift through town over my days there.

 And what is a bike rally without beautiful ladies?
 Hopefully, we’ll never have to answer that question.

-I suddenly have a craving for honey tequila.
-Maybe it’s the smile, but I’m thinking this looks good.
+Dulce Dorado Tquila babe at AZ Bike Week 2014, Tap Haus, Cave Creek, AZI suddenly have a craving for honey tequila.
+Maybe it’s the smile, but I think this looks good.
 Cheers!

-The Hideaway features as many pretty ladies as drinks.
-Lovin’ the ink darlin’.
+Bike Week Bar Babe, The Hideaway, Cave Creek, AZThe Hideaway features as many pretty ladies as drinks.
+Lovin’ the ink, darlin’.

-1 ticket.
-2 bikes.
-2 chances to win.
+Raffle babes at Bike Week 2014, Cave Creek, AZOne ticket, two bikes, two chances to win.
 Hey, you can’t win if you don’t enter.
-For a mere $10 you could win one of two cool Harley-Davidson Sportsters from Buddy Stubbs Harley-Davidson.
-For a smile, you can take a picture of these two lovely ladies.
+For a mere $10, you could win one of two cool Harley-Davidson Sportsters from Buddy Stubbs Harley-Davidson.
+You can take a picture of these two lovely ladies for a smile.
 That folks, made me the winner that day.

 Of course, Bike Week is more than great bikes and beautiful ladies.
 Tony Murga from Murga Boot Company was there showcasing his custom hand-made boots.
 Check him out online at MurgaBoots.com

-There is a lot of talented folks at this rally.
-From master boot designers (like Tony above), to airbrush artists and pinstripe masters alike, talent abounds.
+There are a lot of talented folks at this rally.
+From master boot designers (like Tony above) to airbrush artists and pinstripe masters alike, talent abounds.

 It was a pleasure to see master pinstriper Mark Brodie lay down some lines.
 With a steady hand and a lifetime of practice, he truly does amazing work (and I don’t say that lightly).

-MARK BRODIE is considered “NASCAR’S Celebrity Artist”.
-Between his custom-built motorcycle designs gracing the covers of magazines like AMERICAN BAGGER, and his work with NASCAR greats Dale Earnhardt Sr., Dale Earnhardt, Jr., and Mark Martin, his work can be found everywhere.
+MARK BRODIE is considered “NASCAR’s Celebrity Artist.”
+His work can be found everywhere, between his custom-built motorcycle designs gracing the covers of magazines like AMERICAN BAGGER and his work with NASCAR greats Dale Earnhardt Sr., Dale Earnhardt, Jr., and Mark Martin.
 The fine art is all one-off originals.
-Mark has performed custom work for many of the world’s top bike builders and has also, in ’03, had the privilege and distinction to helm the paint-scheme for logo changes for the WINSTON/NEXTEL changeover with NASCAR.
+Mark has performed custom work for many of the world’s top bike builders and has also, in ’03, had the privilege and distinction to helm the paint scheme for logo changes for the WINSTON/NEXTEL changeover with NASCAR.

 From old-school pinstriping to in-your-face head-turning paint schemes and FINE ART, Mark is one to see this year.
-Come and meet him for a signature or photo, or, pinstripe on your car or bike, modifying it from your usual “STOCKER”, to something personal and custom.
+Come and meet him for a signature photo or pinstripe on your car or bike, modifying it from your usual “STOCKER” to something personal and custom.

 And his other red bagger is pretty amazing – my kind of bike.
 Both beautiful and road-ready.
-I have no doubt that this stunning custom Harley-Davidson touring bagger is a head-turner wherever he rolls.
-Well done Mark.
+I do not doubt that this stunning custom Harley-Davidson touring bagger is a head-turner wherever he rolls.
+Well done, Mark.

-Among other great talents at Bike Week was airbrush artist Shawn Wilken showcasing his designs on bikes and panels.
+Among other great talents at Bike Week was airbrush artist Shawn Wilken, who showcased his designs on bikes and panels.

 Born and raised in Phoenix, Arizona.
 Shawn grew up with a passion for drawing.
 Self-taught at a young age, he became interested in all forms of artistic media.